MATRIX30/Time_Table-scheduling-using-AHP-and-Mathematical-Modelling/README.md

 ## Time table scheduling using Analytical Hierachical processing and Mathemematical modelling
 ## Description
-This project is a project carried out by Masters I  studendts  of the university of Yaounde I for their final project presentation on the course INF4178 Software Engineering II
+This project is a project carried out by Masters I  students  of the university of Yaounde I for their final project presentation on the course INF4178 Software Engineering II

 Core to this project is the Application of AHP and Mathematical Modelling to realizing a time table scheduling